rust-lang/rust-wiki-backup/Tail-call-proposal.md

     bind tail fn bar(_)

 expression for creating tail-callable wrapper functions of normal functions in scope.
+Inversly, tail callable functions could be bound into non tail callables using a normal `bind` call.